aexoden/factortool/README.md

 [CADO-NFS](https://gitlab.inria.fr/cado-nfs/cado-nfs) to do most of the factoring work.
 As such, you will need a correctly configured installation of both.

-The recommended way to install the program is to have [hatch](https://hatch.pypa.io/latest/) installed, and to run `hatch env create` and then `hatch shell` to enter the environment.
+The recommended way to install the program is to have [uv](https://docs.astral.sh/uv/) installed, and to simply run the program with `uv run factortool`.

 Copy the `config.json.dist` to `config.json` and edit it as appropriate.
 You may then run the program.
 It accepts the following options: